Session ONE – Developing and Implementing the Connected Digital Workplace by Embracing new ways of working

 Employee Training and Recruitment – The Keys to A Data-Driven Culture?

-Companies have embarked in a race to hire the most talented workers.
-They have also invested into retaining staff through training, just as the shelf-life of new digital skills gets shorter and shorter.
+Companies have embarked on a race to hire the most talented workers.
+They have also invested in retaining staff through training, just as the shelf-life of new digital skills gets shorter and shorter.
 If talent needs reflect a company’s decisions about role designs, workflows and governance, can different approaches relieve talent pressures without compromising the expected outcomes?